-For those of us who had childhoods before Facebook and Snapchat, the digital lives our kids lead can be downright confusing.
-And when it comes to friendships, you might find yourself wondering whether it’s a good idea for your teen to be making friends online.
+If your childhood was before Google, Instagram and Snapchat, the digital life your teen leads can be downright confusing.
+And when it comes to friendships, you might find yourself wondering whether it’s a good idea for your child to be making friends online.

 What about cybersafety?

-How to stay safe online should be a priority for anyone with an online presence, but teens often need reminding of the basics.
+Staying safe online should be a priority for everyone, but teens often need reminding of the basics.

-Just as you’d prepare your kid for bullying in the school playground, it’s also important to warn them of the reality of online bullies.
-Encouraging your teenager to talk to you (or someone else they trust) about any negativity they may be experiencing online can go a long way to helping them manage an online bully.
-We have rounded up a few other tips here that you can share.
+Just as you’d prepare your kid for bullying in the school playground, it’s also important to warn them of the reality of online bullies and trolls.
+Encouraging your teenager to talk to you (or someone else they trust) about any negativity they may be experiencing online can go a long way to helping them manage a troll.

 Before your kids start interacting with others online, familiarise yourself with the platforms they want to use.
-This doesn’t necessarily mean jumping on Facebook and adding them and their mates, but having a look at the privacy settings of each site can help.
+This doesn’t necessarily mean jumping on Instagram and following them and their friends, but having a look at the privacy settings of each site can help.
 All social media platforms will have varying levels of parental privacy controls and, in conversation with your child, you can moderate these to provide an added layer of protection.

 Worried about screentime?

-We’ve all got our faces buried in our screens more than ever these days, so guiding your teens on how best to manage time away from their phones is a really important thing.
 Discussing screen time versus active time is a great starting point - and there are easy ways to lead by example.
 Try suggesting that family time, whether it be an evening walk or a shared meal, is a phone free time for everyone (this means you too!).
-For more tips, check out our piece on balancing active time and screen time here.
+For more tips check out our piece on balancing active time and screen time here.

 Once you’ve covered these basics, take a look at the following reasons why making friends online can be a great thing: